phalcon-orphanage/docs/en/reference/db.rst

     //Passing true as parameter will renew the pooled connection
     $connection2 = Phalcon_Db_Pool::getConnection(true);

 Finding Rows
 ------------
 Phalcon_Db provides several methods to query out rows from tables.
-Specific SQL of the targetdatabase engine is required in this case:
+Specific SQL of the target database engine is required in this case:

 .. code-block:: php